Wanglab-Caltech/SPARTA/README.md

 ## Run time
 Installing packages should only take a few minutes.

-On a typical computer, the demos in the repository should also complete within a few minutes.
+On a normal computer, the demos in the repository should also complete within a few minutes.